 The Victorian Society visited the Huddersfield suburb of Edgerton in April 2013 for a tour of some of the district’s notable 19th century houses.
-Historical and architectural notes to accompany the tour are available here.
+Historical and architectural notes by David Griffiths to accompany the tour are available here.
 They refer among others to the work of the noted architect Edgar Wood (1860-1935), whose work in Huddersfield is celebrated by the Edgar Wood Heritage Group (Yorkshire).

 Another Victorian Society outing was to the industrial villages of Armitage Bridge, Meltham Mills and Wilshaw in May 2014.
 Historical and architectural notes to accompany this tour are posted here, together with photographs taken on the day by Vic Soc member Ruth Baumberg.